sergioq12/Parchis-type-game/README.md

 It is a project done with JavaScript, HTML, and CSS.

 It was a project for a class.
 However, I feel that was fun.

+The way to use it is to open the parchis-home.html file.